-So you love golf and you want to teach your kids, but aren’t quite sure where to start?
-Don’t worry we have everything you need to know right here.
+So you love golf, and you want to teach your kids, but aren’t quite sure where to start?
+Don’t worry, we have everything you need to know right here.

 Why Teach Your Kids Golf?

 Golf can be kind of an intimidating sport to teach a child.
-Parents might worry that they are going to teach an incorrect technique and mess up their child’s golf game for life.
-People love to freak parents out by telling them this, but if you are just trying to get your kids interested in golf you don’t need to worry.
+Parents might worry that they are going to introduce an incorrect technique and mess up their child’s golf game for life.
+People love to freak parents out by telling them this, but if you are just trying to get your kids interested in golf, you don’t need to worry.
 The most important thing when parents are introducing a new sport to kids is that they make it fun, so kids want to do it and learn more.

 When Should Kids Start?

 There is golf equipment available for kids who can barely walk, but the prevailing wisdom is that you should only start teaching them golf when they show an interest in learning it.
 So it depends on the child, they could be two years old or ten years old, if they want to learn then that is the time to start teaching them.

 If your child isn’t showing any interest in golf and it is breaking your heart, you can try to spark an interest by letting young kids ride along in a golf cart with you while you play.
 You could also show your kids how much fun it is to whack a ball around in the backyard or a basement, let them play golf-related video games or apps, or just read them some golf-related books (see below for a list of recommended books).